pewsou/asyncflow-cpp/README.md

 Currently available facilities:

-Threadpool: can create and run in parallel indefinite number of isolated sessions.
+*Threadpool*: can create and run in parallel indefinite number of isolated sessions.
 Each session stores set of functions.
 Session types available:
     Composition - parallel execution pattern mimicking Single Instruction Multiple Data approach.
     There is stored array of functions, F0...Fn .
     Each supplied data item Dk is processed in next manner: Fn(...F2(F1(F0(Dk)))).

-Queues: simple FIFO-style queues that provide size boundaries, upper and lower.
+*Queues*: simple FIFO-style queues that provide size boundaries, upper and lower.
 Additionaly queues may perform blocking calls, i.e. wait for first insert in queue or wait for first extraction from the queue.

-Batching queues:
+*Batching queues*:
     FIFO-style queues that may aggregate inserted data in batches.

-How it works?
+# How it works?
 Short manual for Threadpool

 AsyncFlowKit::CPPAFKThreadpool* executor=AsyncFlowKit::CPPAFKThreadpool::getInstance();